*Failure to validate EV’s record within 30 days of the listed SEVIS start date will result in automatic cancellation of the record.

 Effective June 1, 2019, TIEC charges a fee of $495 per visitor to provide these services.
 This is a one-time fee.
 No additional fees will be charged except for fees payable to the U.S. government (such as SEVIS I-901 Fee and J-1 visa fee) and for express mail service when requested.

 TIEC usually sends an invoice to an official to whom the visitor will be responsible at the educational institution.
-However, the fee may be paid prior to issuance of the DS-2019 by check, money order, or credit card.
+However, the fee may be paid prior to issuance of the DS-2019 by check, money order, or credit card (credit card authorization form).
 TIEC can usually process DS-2019s and mail them to the educational institution within one week of receipt of all required information.

 TIEC relies on selected Campus Representatives as primary points of contact for help in administering our J-Visa Program.
 Campus Reps help bridge the communications pathway on their campuses between inviting faculty members, Exchange Visitors, and other contact people, and relay important information between the EV and TIEC as well.